linklg1/Employee-tracker/README.md

 ## Installation
+You will need to clone the [Repo](#Repo)

 Packages that need installation include: Inquirer, mysql2, dotenv, console.table

 You will also need to create a '.env' file with the correct inputs in place you can input the data set provided in .env.EXAMPLE into your .env file and provide your mysql username and password

+You will need to run mysql and enter in both databases before running an npm start make sure you are in the root folder in the terminal.

 ```bash